Baraka-Malila/OCR-APP-LEGAL/terms-of-service.md

 **Effective Date:** [06/01/2025]

-Welcome to our OCR App.
+Welcome to OCRsnap community.
 These Terms govern your use of the App and related services.

 ## 1. Acceptance of Terms
 By downloading or using the App, you agree to these Terms of Service.
 If you do not agree, do not use the App.

 ## 2. Description of the App
-This OCR App allows users to scan images and extract text using optical character recognition.
+OCRsnap App allows users to scan images and extract text using optical character recognition.
 You may choose between Tesseract (offline) or Google Cloud Vision (online, via secure API).

 ## 3. User Responsibilities
 - You agree not to use the App for illegal, harmful, or unauthorized purposes.